Evolution of swarming behavior is shaped by how predators attack: Artificial Predation

 \subsection{Outside Attacks}

-Finally, we simulate a predator that always approaches from the outside of the group and attacks the prey nearest to it.
+In the last of our initial artificial predation experiments, we simulate a predator that always approaches from the outside of the group and attacks the prey nearest to it, as in~\cite{Viscido2001}.
 This predator attack mode effectively has the predators consistently attacking prey on the outer edges of the group.
 As shown in shown in Figure~\ref{fig:attack-modes}C, we simulate this predator attack mode by first choosing a random angle outside of the group for the predator to approach from.
-Once an angle is chosen, we convert the angle into a location on the edge of simulation space and attack the prey nearest to that location.
+Once an angle is chosen, we convert the angle into a location on the edge of the visible simulation space and attack the prey nearest to that location.

 As shown in Figure~\ref{fig:sdc-artificial-selection}, this form of predation has the most significant impact on the evolution of the selfish herd so far.
-When attacked by predators that consistently target prey on the edges of the group, prey quickly evolve cohesive swarming behavior\footnote{Evolution of prey behavior under Outside Attack treatment: {http://dx.doi.org/10.6084/m9.figshare.658854}} (black squares with a dotted line).
-Taken together, the results of these artificial selection experiments demonstrate another discovery of this work: The more consistently predators attack prey on the outside of the group, the more likely the selfish herd is to evolve.
+When attacked by predators that consistently target prey on the edges of the group, prey quickly evolve cohesive swarming behavior\footnote{Video: Evolution of prey under Outside Attack treatment: \href{http://dx.doi.org/10.6084/m9.figshare.658854}{http://dx.doi.org/10.6084/m9.figshare.658854}} (black squares).
+Taken together, the results of these artificial predation experiments demonstrate another discovery of this work: The more predators attack prey on the outside of the group, the faster the selfish herd will evolve.

 One translation of this finding is that in order for the selfish herd to evolve, prey must experience a higher predation rate on the outside of the group than in the middle of the group.
 While this phenomenon can be explained by each prey having a ``domain of danger'' (DOD) influenced by its relative position in the group~\cite{Hamilton1971,James2004,Morton1994}, an alternative hypothesis is that of density-dependent predation.